List of England Test cricket records: Most runs in a series

 The 1930 Ashes series in England saw Bradman set the record for the most runs scored in a single series, falling just 26 short of 1,000 runs.
 He is followed by Wally Hammond with 905 runs scored in the 1928–29 Ashes series.
 Alastair Cook's 766 runs scored during the 2010–11 Ashes series ranks in 14th.

 Most ducks

 A duck refers to a batsman being dismissed without scoring a run.
-Former West Indian fast bowler Courtney Walsh has scored the highest number of ducks in Test cricket with 43 followed by England's Stuart Broad with 39.
-James Anderson, with 31 scoreless innings, is eighth on the list.
+Former West Indian fast bowler Courtney Walsh has scored the highest number of ducks in Test cricket with 43, followed by England's Stuart Broad with 39.
+James Anderson, with 34 scoreless innings, is seventh on the list.

 Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.